takanory/slides/20190922pycontw/PITCHME.md

 ## PyCon Tour 2019🌏

-* Feb: PyCon APAC 🇵🇭
+1. Feb: PyCon APAC 🇵🇭
-* May: US PyCon 🇺🇸
+2. May: US PyCon 🇺🇸
-* Jun: PyCon Thailand 🇹🇭
+3. Jun: PyCon Thailand 🇹🇭
-* Jul: EuroPython 🇨🇭
+4. Jul: EuroPython 🇨🇭
-* Aug: PyCon Malaysia 🇲🇾 👈 Now!!!
+5. Aug: PyCon Malaysia 🇲🇾
-* Sep: PyCon Japan 🇯🇵
+6. Sep: PyCon Japan 🇯🇵
-* Sep: PyCon Taiwan 🇹🇼
+7. Sep: PyCon Taiwan 🇹🇼 👈 Now!!!
-* Oct: PyCon Singapore 🇸🇬
+8. Oct: PyCon Singapore 🇸🇬

 Note:
 * This year, I am challenging to talk or poster at PyCon around the world.
-* Malaysia is the 5th place of my PyCon tour, but I am first a first time attendee in this event.
+* Taiwan is the 7th place of my PyCon tour, but I am first a first time attendee in this event.
 * I'm very happy to be here.
 * Well then, let's talk about the main topic.